Shockoloza is a leading electrified fencing service provider in the Western Cape serving the domestic, business and industrial markets.

 Any person or large animal that touches the fence will be shocked.
 It will not harm birds, because they usually won’t be earthed in the process.
 Cats can usually “sense” an electrified fence, so they will seldom touch it – and if they do it they will survive it.
 Dogs can seldom get up high enough to touch the electrified wires, but it’s very effective in keeping baboons and other unwanted creatures out of your property!

-7. What happens if there is a power failure?
+7. What happens if there is a power failure or load-shedding?

 Because most systems have a back-up battery, the energizer will continue to generate a powerful electric pulse for four, six, or more hours without mains power.
 We find that even when power has been off for a long period, the fence remains a significant barrier – because the would-be-intruder can’t be sure than he/she won’t be shocked.
 It is very difficult to touch and electrified fence when you’re not 100% sure that there is no power at all to the unit!